 AWS X-Ray lets developers trace distributed applications built using AWS products.
-This integration provides traces for Lambda functions in the function detail page of Cloud Functions.
-For more information about Cloud Functions, refer to the dedicated documentation.
+This integration provides traces for Lambda functions in the Serverless function detail page.
+For more information about Serverless monitoring, refer to the dedicated documentation.

 First, enable the AWS integration and add the following permissions to the policy document in your AWS/Datadog Role: